 Department of Education

 Office for Civil Rights (New York Office)

 Bard College is committed to preventing, responding to, and remedying occurrences of gender-based misconduct.
-To that end, the College provides services and support for individuals who have been impacted by gender-based misconduct, as well as accessible, prompt, thorough, and impartial methods of investigation and resolution of incidents of gender-based misconduct.
+To that end, this policy prohibits all forms of gender-based misconduct.
+The College provides services and support for individuals who have been impacted by gender-based misconduct, as well as accessible, prompt, thorough, and impartial methods of investigation and resolution of incidents of gender-based misconduct.

 Additionally, the College provides educational and preventative programs for employees and students throughout the academic year that promote awareness of gender-based misconduct.
 These include: primary prevention and awareness, definitions of domestic and intimate partner violence, dating violence, sexual assault, stalking, consent, bystander intervention techniques and safe practices, and risk reduction in the form of recognizing warning signs and how to avoid unwelcome interaction.